learningequality/ricecooker/docs/developer/design_cli.md

     - SushiChef: the `SushiChef.__init__` method configures argparse for the following:
         - `compress`, `download_attempts`, `prompt`, `publish`, `resume`,
           `stage`, `step`, `thumbnails`, `token`, `update`, `verbose`, `warn`
-        - also `daemon` for runs in daemon mode, and `nomonitor` to disable SushiBar progress monitoring
     - MySushiChef: the chef's `__init__` method can define additional cli args

   - `options` (dict): additional [OPTIONS...] passed at the end of the command line